 - Will you be using Wi-Fi or a cellular network?
 This likely depends on whether you will want to go out of a brick and mortar location.
 If you do, then cellular coverage would likely be best.

 - With either Wi-Fi or a cellular network, PCI compliance should be something you think and ask about

 Bringing a Mobile POS solution to your storefront doesn’t have to be complicated.
 Just pick up the phone and call us at 1-800-830-9523.
-We would be happy to help you sort through these considerations and help you get setup with a mobile POS system that works for you and your business.
+We are happy to help you sort through these considerations and help you get fully setup with a mobile POS system that works for you and your business.